-On our tours the following carriers will be used: Aeroflot, Air Iceland, Air Malta, Alitalia, Austrian Airlines, British Airways, Croatia Airlines, CSA Czech Airlines, easyJet, Finn Air, Iberia, Icelandair, Jet2, Lufthansa, Monarch, TAP Portugal, Turkish Airlines, Ukraine International Airlines and Wow Air.
+On our tours some of the following carriers will be used: Aeroflot, Air Iceland, Air Malta, Alitalia, Austrian Airlines, British Airways, Croatia Airlines, CSA Czech Airlines, easyJet, Finn Air, Iberia, Icelandair, Jet2, Lufthansa, Monarch, Ryanair, TAP Portugal, Turkish Airlines, Ukraine International Airlines and Wow Air.
 The name of the airline is clearly listed on the tour page, together with the stop-off airport, should this apply.
 We do not print flight timings in our brochure; however, you will find full details relating to your international flights printed on your confirmation invoice.
 All flight times as stated on your confirmation invoice are based on local times.

 Some flight routings involve a change of aeroplane en route to your destination and will entail a transit time in the airport terminal while waiting for your connection.
 Please take note of the flight details as stated on your confirmation invoice as these will show you the amount of scheduled transit time in the stop-off city.
 Please note that all flight timings are subject to change by the airline.
 It is important to note the difference between a ‘direct’ flight and a ‘non-stop’ flight.
 Non-stop flights do not have any scheduled touchdowns en route, while direct flights mean that there is no change of aircraft, but that stops are possible, and indeed probable, as per the airlines’ timetables.
-Unfortunately, airlines change their schedules regularly, and although we will advise you of any stops or plane changes at the time of booking, we cannot be held responsible for any changes after this date.
+Unfortunately, airlines change their schedules regularly, and although we will advise you of any stops or aeroplane changes at the time of booking, we cannot be held responsible for any changes after this date.

 All our itineraries are based on Economy Class.
-However, should you wish to upgrade to Business Class this is normally possible subject to availability.
+However, should you wish to upgrade to Business Class this is normally possible, subject to availability.
 If you would like to take this option, please contact our reservations department, who can often offer an upgrade at specially discounted prices.

 Baggage allowances vary according to the destination, flight and class booked, although in the majority of cases the allowance for Economy is 20kg and Business is 30kg.